 Once you’ve implemented your device of choice, it’s time to run a credit card test transaction.
 If the system responds with an error then the credit card processing is not fully functional.
 If it responds with “approved” or “declined” then the ability to process credit card payments is active and you are good to go!

-Why Should I Accept Credit Card Payments at my Business
+Why You Should Accept Credit Card Payments at Your Business

 Now that you know how to accept credit card payments, here’s why you should.